BanePig/chess-position-evaluator/README.md

 - Install the requirements with pip install -r requirements.txt (From inside repository directory)
 - Create a dataset using data.py.
 For example: `py data.py -i ./pgns -o ./db.h5`, where pgns is a folder of pgn files (or one massive pgn file, concatenated together with a seperating blank line), and db.h5 is the name of the dataset file.
 - Train with train.py: `py train.py -train_data ./db.h5 -w weights.h5 -o weights.h5 -epochs 10 --ignore_no_weights`, where -w provides the initial weights file, -o provides the output weights, and -epochs tells how long to train for (how many interations of the dataset). --ignore_no_weights means that -w will be ignored if the file does not exist.
 - Evaluate the model: `py eval.py ./test.pgn -w ./weights.h5`, where test.pgn is a pgn file for game to be evaluated, and weights.h5 is a file of model weights.
+The output is an array with probabilities of an outcome.
+The first is the probability that **whoever just moved** will **lose**.

 # Model Inputs: